 Spokesperson(s)

 As you will see, many of our tactics require an ESES spokesperson.
 This raises the question of who will be the face and voice of ESES.
-There are a few possibilities.
-ESES can hire a part-time "executive director."
-The challenge here is finding someone with the necessary in-depth knowledge of energy issues.
-The coalition could have a numberof its members act as spokesperson(s), with the responsibility perhaps being shared on a rotating basis.
-The drawback here is the spokespeople will be identified as members of their companies.
-In addition, since In either case, sthis is a NY-focused campaignany ESES spokesperson should be familiar with both New York State and New York City.
+We see a couple of possibilities.
+First, ESES can hire a part-time "executive director."
+The challenge here is finding an independent person with the necessary in-depth knowledge of energy issues.
+Alternatively, the coalition could have one or more of its members act as spokesperson(s), with the responsibility perhaps being shared on a rotating basis.
+In either case, since this is a NY-focused campaign, we recommend that any ESES spokesperson is either based in New York or at least knowledgeable about both New York State and New York City.
+Whichever route we opt for, we would want to begin media training the spokesperson(s) immediately.

-Timing: ESES to select spokesperson(s) week of May 28
+Timing: ESES to select spokesperson(s) week of May 21